TheLayman/communityInsights/README.md

 The bot exposes an MCP server at `http://localhost:3000/mcp` and a devtools inspector at `http://localhost:6274/`.

+`npm run dev` now also launches the feedback client which polls GitHub and Stack Overflow every five minutes and forwards posts to the server.

-Send `insights` to the bot in Teams or in the MCP inspector to fetch the latest GitHub issues and Stack Overflow questions.
-The bot analyzes the items with the configured model and returns an Adaptive Card containing categorized summaries and severity estimates.
+After the client has ingested posts, send `insights` to the bot in Teams (or in the MCP inspector) to analyze the collected feedback.
+The bot returns an Adaptive Card with categorized summaries and severity estimates.

 ## Building for Production